ArtInsights: Exhibitions

-In August and September 2010, they have had both "The Official Art of Harry Potter" including original drawings and paintings by Tommy Lee Edwards used for the style guide for Harry Potter and the Sorcerer's Stone and "A Galaxy of Star Wars Art" including original art never before available for public purchase by top selling Star Wars artist Christian Waggoner and production painter for Star Wars: Episode III, William Silvers as well as official Star Wars Celebration V artist Randy Martinez.
+In August and September 2010, they had both "The Official Art of Harry Potter" including original drawings and paintings by Tommy Lee Edwards used for the style guide for Harry Potter and the Sorcerer's Stone and "A Galaxy of Star Wars Art" including original art never before available for public purchase by top selling Star Wars artist Christian Waggoner and production painter for Star Wars: Episode III, William Silvers as well as official Star Wars Celebration V artist Randy Martinez.

 Activities

 ArtInsights promotes education regarding the collecting and caring of the types of artwork they carry.
 To this end, ArtInsights has created an educational series called "ArtInsights Collector's Education Series" (ACES).

 ArtInsights further promotes their gallery and the concepts they promote through their web magazine.
 Articles include web and video interviews of artists and personalities important to the film art culture, movie reviews, and event video highlights.
 ArtInsights web interviews include Lella Smith from Disney's Archives and Animation Research Library, Disney artists Ruben Aquino and Mark Henn, and cinema artist Steve Chorney, among others.

 Owner Leslie Combemale has a nationally syndicated (USA) movie review platform, in which she uses the pseudonym "Cinema Siren".
 Cinema Siren reviews are widely distributed through the Patch Network and exclusive videos interviews and additional commentary are made available through YouTube.

-Combemale presented at Comic-Con San Diego in 2010 as an exclusive Harry Potter artwork retailer.
+Combemale presented at San Diego Comic-Con in 2010 as an exclusive Harry Potter artwork retailer.
 She has also given presentations on the official art of Star Wars at the American Film Institute on the art of cinema artist John Alvin.
 In addition, she regularly speaks to school groups about the history and process of animation as well as developing her ACES videos.

-ArtInsights contributes to activities in their local community and has previously been involved in events including:
+ArtInsights contributed to activities in the local community of Reston when the gallery was located there,including: